msbence/hackintosh-DellLatitude5400/README.md

 # Hackintosh for Dell Latitude 5400

 ---
-**NOTE: I've got a real MacBook so this repository should not be considered up to date anymore.
-However, I keep my Latitude 5400 as well, with macOS installed, so if there is something really broken, let me know and I'll try my best.**
+~~**NOTE: I've got a real MacBook so this repository should not be considered up to date anymore.
+However, I keep my Latitude 5400 as well, with macOS installed, so if there is something really broken, let me know and I'll try my best.**~~

+**2nd NOTE: That MacBook Pro was more unstable than my Hackintosh...
+But it was time to upgrade, so I got myself a Latitude 7430.
+And I problably sell my 5400, so this might be the very last commit I do.
+Thank you all!**

 ---

 *Based on OpenCore, of course.*

-**WARNING: This repository now uses macOS Monterey 12, an early developer beta build of macOS!
-Use at your own risk!
-(Although everything should work as in Big Sur.)
-If you need info for Big Sur, feel free to look at an older commit.**
+**WARNING: This repository now uses macOS 13 Ventura, if you need info for Montenery or Big Sur, feel free to look at an older commit, or use tags.**

 ![About my Mac](.img/system.png)